18F/ux-guide/CONTRIBUTING.md

 Also, please know that the guide's editor/facilitator, Andrew Maier, is available to help should you and your partner like an extra set of eyes/ears (and hands if need be).
 We're happy to provide feedback every step of the way.

-## Members of the public
+## Non-18F contributors

 If you do not work at 18F and are interested in making constructive contributions to this guide, you can do that by emailing us, filing an issue, or submitting a pull request.
+You might also consider forking this guide and customizing it to your organizational needs.

 - **Emailing us.** Whether you've got a general question about the Methods, or you'd just like to have a conversation outside of GitHub — whatever the reason, feel free to [email us](mailto:18f-research@gsa.gov).
 - **Filing an issue.** See something amiss?
 Please glance through the [existing issues](https://github.com/18f/ux-guide/issues) to see if someone has already alerted us to your question or concern *before* [filing a new issue](https://github.com/18F/ux-guide/issues/new)!